reduxjs/redux/docs/tutorials/quick-start/quick-start-part-4.md

   - Loading state should usually be stored as an enum, like `'idle' | 'loading' | 'succeeded' | 'failed'`
 - **Redux Toolkit has a `createAsyncThunk` API that dispatches these actions for you**
   - `createAsyncThunk` accepts a "payload creator" callback that should return a `Promise`, and generates `pending/fulfilled/rejected` action types automatically
+  - Generated action creators like `fetchPosts` dispatch those actions based on the `Promise` you return
-  - You can listen for these action types in `createSlice` using the `extraReducers` field
+  - You can listen for these action types in `createSlice` using the `extraReducers` field, and update the state in reducers based on those actions.
+  - Action creators can be used to automatically fill in the keys of the `extraReducers` object so the slice knows what actions to listen for.

 :::

 ## What's Next?

+We've got one more set of topics to cover for this tutorial.
+In [Part 5](), we'll look at how Redux usage affects React performance, and some ways we can optimize our application for improved performance.